MarsUniversity/ece387-robotics/website/block_2_kinematics/homework/hw4.md

 # Forward Kinematics

-Create a `Jupyter notebook` and this at the top.
+Using the template from the website, create a `Jupyter notebook` for this assignment.

 ```python
 	%matplotlib inline